-Following completion of the Fiscal 2017 \$300 Million Repurchase Program, our Board of Directors authorized on May 2, 2017 an additional share repurchase program of up to \$700 million (the "Fiscal 2017 \$700 Million Repurchase Program") through open market purchases, privately negotiated transactions or other means, including through Rule 10b18 open market repurchases, Rule 10b5-1 trading plans or through the use of other techniques such as accelerated share repurchases including through privately-negotiated arrangements in which a portion of the share repurchase program is committed in advance through a financial intermediary and/or in transactions involving hedging or derivatives.
-During the three months ended July 29, 2017, we repurchased approximately 12.4 million shares of our common stock under the Fiscal 2017 \$700 Million Repurchase Program at an average price of \$56.60 per share, for an aggregate repurchase amount of approximately \$700 million.
-No additional shares will be repurchased in future periods under the Fiscal 2017 \$700 Million Repurchase Program.
+Following completion of the \$300 Million Repurchase Program, our Board of Directors authorized on May 2, 2017 an additional share repurchase program of up to \$700 million (the "\$700 Million Repurchase Program") through open market purchases, privately negotiated transactions or other means, including through Rule 10b18 open market repurchases, Rule 10b5-1 trading plans or through the use of other techniques such as accelerated share repurchases including through privately-negotiated arrangements in which a portion of the share repurchase program is committed in advance through a financial intermediary and/or in transactions involving hedging or derivatives.
+In the second quarter of fiscal 2017, we repurchased approximately 12.4 million shares of our common stock under the \$700 Million Repurchase Program at an average price of \$56.60 per share, for an aggregate repurchase amount of approximately \$700 million.
+No additional shares will be repurchased in future periods under the \$700 Million Repurchase Program.